mayukhmondal/ABC-DLS/README.md

 - tensorflow
 - keras

-The easiest way to install all of this dependencies is using conda.
+The easiest way to install all of these dependencies is using conda.
 To install conda please visit <https://www.anaconda.com/distribution/>.
 After installing conda (remember to install python 3), use:
 ```
 conda install --file requirements.txt
 ```